commonhaus/foundation/policies/trademark-policy.md

 This means you may not add decorative elements, change the colors, change the proportions, distort it, add elements, or combine it with other logos.

 When the context requires the use of black-and-white graphics and the logo is color, you may reproduce the logo in a manner that produces a black-and-white image.

+If you have other needs or ideas for logo use, please [contact us](#contact-and-further-information).

 ## Policy modifications and updates